monkeynova/www-static/monkeynova/robo_factory/DESIGN.md

 *   **Board State:** The (mostly static) board data is parsed and held in an object created by `board.js`.
 *   **Card State:** The deck, hand, and discard piles are managed as arrays within the `cards.js` module.

+### 3.4.
+Coding Principles & Data Consistency

+To maintain a clean, predictable, and maintainable codebase, the following principles are adopted:

+*   **Principle of Least Astonishment / Single Source of Truth:** For any given operation or concept, there should ideally be one, and only one, clear way to represent or perform it across the codebase.
+This minimizes ambiguity and reduces the cognitive load for developers.
+For example, if a conveyor moves "right", it should consistently be referred to as "right" in all related code (board definitions, game logic, tests), rather than interchangeably using "east" or other synonyms.

+*   **Data Validation for String-based Enums:** When string literals are used to represent a fixed set of predefined values (acting as an "enum"), robust validation mechanisms should be in place.
+This ensures that only expected values are processed, preventing subtle bugs caused by typos or unexpected input.
+For instance, if robot orientations are "north", "east", "south", "west", any function accepting an orientation string should validate it against this allowed set.
+This validation can occur at data parsing, module boundaries, or critical logic points.

 ## 4. Future Work & Potential Enhancements

 *   **More Board Elements:**